Josh Hawley says women are ‘people who give birth’ then gets in a muddle over vaginas

 The Missouri Republican stumbled to define what a woman before muddling over what a ‘vagina’ was

-In a series of hallway interviews with the HuffPost the outlet asked Republicans who sat on the Judiciary Committee the same question that they’re House and Senate colleagues have mocked as being simple and straightforward: define woman.
+In a series of hallway interviews, HuffPost asked Republicans who sat on the Judiciary Committee the same question that their House and Senate colleagues have mocked as being simple and straightforward: how to define a woman.

-While their answers ranged from textbook Republican, Sen Thom Tillis responded to the question by saying “my wife”, to the more genetic, Sen Chuck Grassley echoed the definition Sen Blackburn provided initially, “A woman is born with two X-chromosomes”, Sen Hawley’s comments were perhaps the most quizzical, and have led to the internet erupting in a widespread panning of what seemed to be his grave misunderstanding of human anatomy.
+Their answers ranged from textbook Republican (Sen Thom Tillis responded to the question by saying “my wife”) to more genetic (Sen Chuck Grassley echoed the definition Sen Blackburn provided initially, “A woman is born with two X-chromosomes”).
+But Sen Hawley’s comments were perhaps the most quizzical, and have led to the internet erupting in a widespread panning of what seemed to be his grave misunderstanding of human anatomy.

 When prompted by the reporter’s question, Mr Hawley boldly began by explaining that womanhood is inherently tied to a person’s ability to give birth, saying: “Someone who can give birth to a child, a mother, is a woman,” Mr Hawley said, before adding “someone who has a uterus is a woman.
 It doesn’t seem that complicated to me.”